Academic transcript

 Topic code

-An alphanumeric code that identifies a topic by subject area and level, eg BIOL1112 Biology and Society.
+An alphanumeric code that identifies a topic by subject area and level, e.g., BIOL1112 is the topic code for the first-year topic called Biology and Society.
 Quote the code whenever you are making enquiries or enrolling in a topic.

 Topic coordinator

-The person responsible for a topic.
-Direct any topic related queries to your topic coordinator.
+The member of academic staff responsible for a topic.
+Direct any topic-related queries to your topic coordinator.

 Tuition fee